Flower Ave Garden Project: Gatekeeper

 Beds Half Filled

 The second layer is of the native soil.
 One of the neighbors told me that this area used to be bean fields before being developed into the residential area it is today.
 That explains why the soil is so rich and fertile!
-It’s funny because LA is very much an urban city so it’s easy best generic levitra overnight to forget that at one time, before all of the cars and smog and traffic and people, that this land was wide open.
+It’s funny because LA is very much an urban city so it’s easy prednisone to forget that at one time, before all of the cars and smog and traffic and people, that this land was wide open.
 I loved to learn that it was old farmland… I’m hoping that this soil remembers its roots and is happy to help grow vegetables again.

 SB Venice Soil